Parser Base Classes¶

 ]

-So some really simple implementation could look like so:
+So some very simple implementation could look like so:

 class MyOwnParser(BaseParser):